egloffmark/sql2csv/README.md

 Just copy it where you like to have.
 The only pre-requisite before you execute is that you make sure that you copy the JDBC driver jar(s) into the current working directory

 ### Configuration
-The minimum configuration is to pass the `-url` for the JDBC string.
+The minimum configuration is to pass the `-url` for the JDBC string and the query and user name via command line properties or via property file.
 Don't forget user and password parameters.
 Please have a look at the examples above for more information and read also the FAQ.

 ## FAQ
 ### Can I omit the column headers?
 If yes how?